psrdrgz/Psrdrgz.github.io/_posts/2016-01-17-ModuleManifestPesterTesting.md

 ---
 layout: post
-title: Updated: Pester Testing Your Module Manifest
+title: Updated - Pester Testing Your Module Manifest
 ---
 When you create a new public function for your PowerShell module do you sometimes forget to add it to the module manifest like I do?
 If so, read on!